qemqemqem/JSTR/lm_eval/tasks/dinner_party/README.md

 Now, the results will be in the `lm_eval/tasks/dinner_party/results` directory.
 The `graphing.py` utility will default to using the most recent result there.

-- [ ] Make sure it's using the most recent result and not just looking in gpt4

 You can make some graphs of your most recent run like this:

 ```bash